-However, you also have to consider what the rest of the year will be like for this kid if you try to keep them despite obvious problems.
-They may also be worried about speaking up, so as the adult in this situation, the responsibility falls to you.
+However, you also have to consider what the rest of the year will be like for them if you try to keep them despite obvious problems.
+They may also be worried about speaking up.

 In a lot of programs, the student can’t simply demand a new family anyway.
 Unless they point to abuse or some other serious matter, it’s the homestay parents who have to pull the trigger.

 Make the difficult decision and, even though things didn’t work out between you and the other child, you’ll still be doing them a huge kindness.

 It’s Better to Make the Decision Sooner Rather Than Later

 While putting an end to a homestay experience is definitely not something you want to rush, the fact of the matter is that it really is much better if you do so sooner rather than later.

 For one thing, if this is your first time being a homestay parent, you don’t want this one bad experience to ruin your perception of this type of experience forever so that you never try doing it again.

 Furthermore, if you both walk away from this soon enough, there will be time for both of you to find new opportunities.
 You can still be a homestay parent that year and your former student can find a new family to stay with.

 Before you finally make the call to end the homestay arrangement, we’d recommend you do a few things.

 The first is obvious: talk to your student about the issues that have you thinking this way.
 You shouldn’t be insulting.
 As much as possible, you want to frame this as a simple situation wherein you both just aren’t good fits for each other.
 No one is right or wrong.